Xtian1230/Eth-RSC-Blockchain/README.md

 # Eth-RSC-Blockchain
 Description

 This is a blockchain repository for supply chain made by team akatsuki modified to accommodate for Philippine Rice Supply Chain.
 As of now the front end of the system are the only ones that are modified from the original Manufacturer, Third Party, Delivery Hub, and Customer to Producer, Distributor, Delivery Hub and Retailer.
 Additionally added Seed Provider, Miller, And Consumer.
 Currently Producer, Distributor, Delivery Hub and Retailer are the only ones working as it already has a complete smart contract while Seed Provider, Miller, And Consumer are only in Front-end.
-This repository also did not have a connected database as it only stores locally.

 From:
 Manufacturer → Third Party → Delivery Hub → Customer

 To:
 Seed Provider → Producer → Miller → Distributor → Delivery Hub → Retailer → Consumer